In this article

 For more information on the Oral-B Pro 1000, read our review here.

 Negative reviews of the 4100 focus on the intensity of the vibrations.
 The 4100 vibrates at 31,000 brush strokes per minute (BPM).
-This can be overwhelming for someone used to manual toothbrushes or even other electric toothbrushes.
+This can be overwhelming for someone used to manual or even electric toothbrushes.

 Here are some pros of the Sonicare Protective Clean 4100: